Russia, betting on EU Trump talks, keeps powder dry in Rusal row for now

-MOSCOW (Reuters) - Moscow is holding off on taking retaliatory measures against the United States for imposing sanctions on Rusal, hoping the EU can persuade Washington to ease restrictions against the world’s second largest aluminum producer further, sources told Reuters.
+MOSCOW, April 25 (Reuters) - Moscow is holding off on taking retaliatory measures against the United States for imposing sanctions on Rusal, hoping the EU can persuade Washington to ease restrictions against the world’s second largest aluminium producer further, sources told Reuters.

 “Everyone is sitting now and waiting to see if Merkel agrees with Trump, if she secures exceptions,” the source said.
 “This explains why Russia is not going in with all guns blazing now.”